kirillunlimited/api-screenshot/README.md

 A runtime service to use live website screenshots on your site.

+ℹ️ This fork was made to handle screenshot images on https://personalsit.es.

 Read the [Blog post: Building an Automated Screenshot Service on Netlify in ~140 Lines of Code](https://www.zachleat.com/web/screenshots/).

 ## Deploy